High Court Dismisses Challenge to Belfast City Council's Irish Language Policy

 Key Developments

-The new Irish language policy remains on hold pending the outcome of a call-in process.
-Dr Padraig O Tiarnaigh of Conradh na Gaeilge described the verdict as a victory for the Irish language community, while Ann McClure indicated plans to appeal findings related to the wider call-in process.
+The ruling was welcomed by First Minister Michelle O'Neill as a victory for the Irish language community in Belfast.
+Dr Padraig O Tiarnaigh of Conradh na Gaeilge described the verdict as a significant step forward, while Ann McClure indicated plans to appeal findings related to the wider call-in process.

 Why It Matters